MHSc. Admission Requirements

 Statement of Intent

 All applicants must complete a Statement of Intent and there are two components to the Statement of Intent.
-The first section should be a maximum of 3,000 characters and should address the following topics, in particular the first four items:
+The first section should be a maximum of 3,000 characters (this incudes spaces) and should address the following topics, in particular the first four items:

 - Outline reasons for choosing speech‑language pathology as a career;